-Products Named In Flowchart 4 - Diarrhoea
+Products Named in Flowchart 4 - Diarrhoea

-Drug Dioralyte® sachets Indication for use For fluid and electrolyte replacement Strength N/A Dose One or two sachets after each loose stool Maximum dose in 24 N/A hours Maximum duration of Up to 24 hours if refusing to drink. treatment as homely Up to 48 hours, if diarrhoea is persistent then seek remedy advice of GP or HCP.
-Cautions Dioralyte® should not be reconstituted in diluents other Dioraly te than water.
-Dioraly te Dioralyte® should not be used as a homely remedy for A Company of the Comp people with liver or kidney disease, with diabetes, on low potassium or salt diets or if an intestinal obstruction Additional information Contents of each sachet should be dissolved in 200ml of drinking water.
+Drug Dioralyte® sachets Indication for use For fluid and electrolyte replacement Strength N/A Dose One or two sachets after each loose stool Maximum dose in 24 N/A hours Maximum duration of Up to 24 hours if refusing to drink. treatment as homely remedy Up to 48 hours, if diarrhoea is persistent then seek advice of GP or HCP.
+Cautions Dioralyte® should not be reconstituted in diluents other than water.
+Dioralyte® should not be used as a homely remedy for people with liver or kidney disease, with diabetes, on low potassium or salt diets or if an intestinal obstruction Dioralyte Dioralyte Additional information Contents of each sachet should be dissolved in 200ml of drinking water.
 The solution may be stored for up to 24 hours in a fridge, otherwise any solution remaining an hour after reconstitution should be discarded.
-Additional resources BNF chapter 9.1 Nutrition and electrolyte imbalances Patient leaflet: Dioralyte Blackcurrant Sachets P - Summary of Product Characteristics (SmPC) - (emc) (medicines.org.uk)
+Additional resources BNF chapter 9 Nutrition and electrolyte imbalances Patient leaflet: Dioralyte Blackcurrant Sachets P - Summary of Product Characteristics (SmPC) - (emc) (medicines.org.uk)